At a glance

 - The lock is for use in situations where you need to investigate if a domain name is being used for illegal activity, and to keep domain names suspended when that investigation has been concluded if appropriate.

 If you suspect a domain name is being used for an illegal activity you may use the investigation lock.
-The investigation lock can be applied to individual domain names or whole accounts containing any number of domain names.
+The investigation lock can be applied to individual domain names or whole accounts (contact objects) containing any number of domain names.
 The lock will:

 - Remove the domain name from the zone file.
 This means that the domain name will not resolve to a web page and email directed to it will not be delivered.

 - Lock all information relating to the domain name.
 This prevents registrant transfers, registrar changes, nameserver modifications and domain name cancellation.